It is the duty of ever believer is Jesus Christ to PROVE whether the Trinity doctrine is the truth of God or not.

 Revealing the Father

-God's word makes a distinction between Jesus Christ and God the Father.
-Jesus came to reveal God the Father to the world as no one had seen him previously (John 1:18).
+The Bible makes a distinction between Jesus Christ and God the Father.
+Jesus came to reveal the Father to the world as no one had seen him previously (John 1:18).
 He came to also reveal that within the Godhead a family relationship existed.
 If Jesus Christ had not come to reveal his Father there would have been no other means by which we could have known him.

-"All things were delivered to Me by My Father; and no one knows the Son except the Father; neither does anyone know the Father except the Son, and the one to whom the Son personally chooses to reveal Him."
+"All things were delivered to Me by My Father; and no one knows the Son except the Father; neither does anyone know the Father except the Son (notice no mention of any Holy Spirit being revealed as part of a Trinity), and the one to whom the Son personally chooses to reveal Him."
 (Matthew 11:27, HBFV)

 The Holy Spirit

-Jesus Christ is, was and always will be God.
-You can search the Bible from cover to cover, however, and you will not find ANYWHERE that states the Spirit is God just like God the Father and Jesus are God.
+You can search the Bible from cover to cover, however, and you will not find ANYWHERE that states the Holy Spirit is God (which would be the case if the Trinity were true) just like the Eternal and Jesus.
 The Bible simply does not teach that the Holy Spirit is a third member of the divine family.

 The personality of Jesus is thoroughly provable from the Bible, but there is no such proof for a personality of the Holy Spirit.
 In the Old Testament, God's Spirit is pictured as His power - the power by which the One who became Jesus Christ created the entirety of the universe.

 God is actually a family, not a closed Trinity.
-The original language word used many times for "God" in the Old Testament is Elohim - a uniplural noun like our words "group" or "church" or "family."
-This word shows that God, or the Godhead, is composed of at least two Beings with the possibility of more.
+The original language word used in the Old Testament is Elohim - a uniplural noun like our words "group" or "church" or "family."
+This word shows that the Godhead is composed of at least two Beings with the possibility of more.

 The Trinity doctrine hides God's PURPOSE and PLAN for man.
-Such a teaching leads people astray from God's purpose of adding far more members to his family.
+Such a teaching leads people astray from his purpose of adding far more members to his family.
 If we look at Genesis' account of creation we find sets of animals made after 'their kind.'
-In Genesis 1:26 we find God made man after his OWN kind, after his image and likeness.
+In Genesis 1:26 we find man made after the Godkind, after our Creator's image and likeness.

-John the apostle fully understood why God made man in the first place.
+John the apostle fully understood why man was made in the first place.

 "What glorious love the Father has given to us, that we should be called the children of God! . . . and it has not yet been revealed what we shall be . . . we shall be like Him."
 (1John 3:1-2, HBFV)